JustinWong925/Portfolio/online-dnd-master/README.md

 We had created this project using SCRUM and agile methodology as such we have created: Release Plan, Sprint Plans and Reports, Testing and Buglist.

 It is shown on a 2D game-board with different dots along the matrix labelled with different names for each of the players.
-There is a log-in required.
+There is a log-in/registration required.
 There are two types of users in this:
 1. Dungeon Master: Has access to mulitple characters and is able to control the size of the board.
 2. Regular Player: Only has access to one character.